Jenn-mawia/sales-forecasting/README.md

 **The RMSE(7563)** for the **LightGBM Regressor model** is slightly higher than the random forest model but lower than the linear regression model.
 It basically performs better than the linear regression model with **R^2 OF 0.89** but the random forest model exhibits signs of overfitting.

+ARIMA Modelling was also done but the model kept crashing because of insufficient RAM.

 ## TO DO
 - Perform regression modelling with XGBOOST and compare the performance results with the other models.
 - Perform hyper parameter tuning to improve model performance.
 - Compare the feature importances for each model and select the best model based on the most important features.
+- Complete ARIMA Modelling.

 ## Complete Setup / Installation Requirements
 To open and view the notebook, you will need Jupyter Notebooks or Google Colaboratory.
 Do have a look at it.😊